digital-land/design-history/app/posts/brownfield-land-validator.md

 ---
-title: Brownfield land validator
+title: Check your brownfield land data
-description: A validator tool for the Brownfield Land data standard
+description: A tool for people to check their the Brownfield Land data compared to the data standard
 date: 2023-08-09
 ---
 ## What did we do?